canonical/shim-review/README.md

 For newcomers, the applications labeled as [*easy to review*](https://github.com/rhboot/shim-review/issues?q=is%3Aopen+is%3Aissue+label%3A%22easy+to+review%22) are recommended to start the contribution process.
 *******************************************************************************

-[your text here]
+ * Julian Andres Klode has done shim reviews in the past.
+ * Mate Kukri has done some unofficial shim reviews during the initial 15.8 rollout.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.
 *******************************************************************************

-VENDOR_DBX file is included as canonical-dbx-20221103.esl
+ * VENDOR_DBX file is included as `canonical-dbx-20221103.esl`.
-One can unpack them using `sig-list-to-certs` utility, and finds as the changelog states:
+   One can unpack them using `sig-list-to-certs` utility.

-    This vendor dbx revokes all certificates that have been used so far.
-    - CN = Canonical Ltd. Secure Boot Signing
-    - CN = Canonical Ltd. Secure Boot Signing (2017)
-    - CN = Canonical Ltd. Secure Boot Signing (ESM 2018)
-    - CN = Canonical Ltd. Secure Boot Signing (2019)
-    - CN = Canonical Ltd. Secure Boot Signing (Ubuntu Core 2019)
-    - CN = Canonical Ltd. Secure Boot Signing (2021 v1)
-    - CN = Canonical Ltd. Secure Boot Signing (2021 v2)
-    - CN = Canonical Ltd. Secure Boot Signing (2021 v3)

-- we have disabled ExitBootServices check, to allow chainloading a second shim from disk, from netbooted shim+grub.
-All shims these days require signature validation thus this is safe to do.
-We need this to support secureboot in https://maas.io which by default netboots & recovers bare metal machines.
+ * We have disabled the ExitBootServices check:
+   - In the case of GRUB 2.06, in order to allow chainloading EFI executables.
+GRUB 2.06 uses the older linuxefi loader for verifying kernels, and it verifies chainloaded EFI executables via the firmware only.
+   - In order to allow booting artefacts directly from shim that do not have the need to do further verifications.
+     For instance, we build CVM cloud images that directly boot UKIs from shim that do not need to do further verifications.

-- we have disabled the unacceptable 5s boot delay in fallback when TPM is present, as it impacts bootspeed for the noninteractive cloud instances that have vTPM & SecureBoot.
+ * We have disabled the unacceptable 5s boot delay in fallback when TPM is present, as it impacts bootspeed for the noninteractive cloud instances that have vTPM & SecureBoot.

-- our revocation policy is as follows:
-  + Automatic SbatLevel applied by shim itself: `shim,2\ngrub,3\ngrub.debian,4\n`
-  + We do not use revocations.efi.
+ * We currently use shim itself to roll out SbatLevel. `revocations.efi` isn't used currently.
+   This might change in the future.